hrydgard/ppsspp-site/docs/getting-started/installing-games-android.md

 ---
 position: 5
 ---
-# How to move PSP games to your Android device
+# How to move PSP games to your mobile device

 This guide requires a PC.

 First, make sure you have your games as ISO files.
 See [How to get games](how-to-get-games) and [How to dump games](dumping-games).

 The following instructions apply identically for PPSSPP and PPSSPP Gold.

+## Android

 1. First, [install the PPSSPP app](/download).
 (There will be a link to a separate guide here soon).